pulp-platform/FlooNoC/README.md

 <img src="docs/img/pulp_logo_icon.svg" alt="Logo" width="100" align="right">
 </a>

-This repository provides modules for the FlooNoC, a Network-on-Chip (NoC) which is part of the [PULP (Parallel Ultra-Low Power) Platform](https://pulp-platform.org/).
-The repository includes Network Interface IPs (named chimneys), Routers and further NoC components to build a complete NoC.
-FlooNoC mainly supports [AXI4+ATOPs](https://github.com/pulp-platform/axi/tree/master), but can be easily extended to other On-Chip protocols.
-Arbitrary topologies are supported with several routing algorithms.
-FlooNoC is designed to be scalable and modular, and can be easily extended with new components.
-Additionally, FlooNoC provides a generation framework for creating customized NoC configurations.
+_FlooNoC_, is a Network-on-Chip (NoC) research project, which is part of the [PULP (Parallel Ultra-Low Power) Platform](https://pulp-platform.org/).
+The main idea behind _FlooNoC_ is to provide a scalable high-performance NoC for non-coherent systems. _FlooNoC_ was mainly designed to interface with [AXI4+ATOPs](https://github.com/pulp-platform/axi/tree/master), but can easily be extended to other On-Chip protocols. _FlooNoC_ already provides network interface IPs (named chimneys) for AXI4 protocol, which converts to a custom-link level protocol that provides significantly better scalability than AXI4. _FlooNoC_ also includes protocol-agnostic routers based on the custom link-level protocol to transport payloads.
+Finally, _FlooNoC_ also include additional NoC components to assemble a complete NoC in a modular fashion. _FlooNoC_ is also highly flexible and supports a wide variety of topologies and routing algorithms.
+A Network generation framework called _FlooGen_ makes it possible to easily generate entire networks based on a simple configuration file.

 <div align="center">